bitbank2/ArmbianIO/README.md

   key/button (not all boards have one)
 - Swig is used to generate Python bindings

-To build the library, simply type 'make' in the terminal.
+To build the C library, simply type 'make' in the terminal.
 To build the sample app, type 'make -f make_demo'.
 This will build the 'demo' executable to show that the library is working.

+To build Python bindings `cd ArmbianIO/python` then `./swig.sh`

 Copyright (c) 2017 by Larry Bank
 Project started 11/13/2017